clamsproject/mmif/specifications/current/index.md

 }
 ```

 Annotations in a MMIF file can also refer to the LAPPS Vocabulary at [http://vocab.lappsgrid.org](http://vocab.lappsgrid.org).
-In that case, the annotation type in *@type* will refer to a URL just as with CLAMS annotation types, the only difference is that the URL will b ein the LAPPS Vocabulary.
+In that case, the annotation type in *@type* will refer to a URL just as with CLAMS annotation types, the only difference is that the URL will be in the LAPPS Vocabulary.
 Properties and metadata properties of LAPPS annotation types are defined and used the same way as described above for CLAMS types.